Stress can kill:

 Stress can kill if you were to let it be chronic.
 I’m not talking about physical stress.
 It’s the emotional stress (distress) that can create havoc upon your body.
 It can also lead one to live less than healthy.
 Many people under emotional stress tend to eat more junk food, exercise less and sleep less too.
 On top of that, stress raises chronic inflammation.
 The reasoning for this has to do with the body inability to regulate proinflammatory molecules (cytokines) when the body is under emotional stress (Cohen, et. al., 2012).

 Obesity that happens when the body is under stress due to the increase in stress hormones on a chronic level leads to many physical ailments.
-This includes diabetes, gut disorders and even organ dysfunction.
+This

 Stress can cause Mental decline:

 Besides how stress harms our bodies, it can also have an effect on our mental functioning too.
 A 2001 study looked into how chronic stress over someone’s lifetime leads to mental decline later in life, namely Alzheimer’s disease.
 While it’s been shown that acute stress helps in memory formation by using the group of stress hormones known as glucocorticoids (of which cortisol fall into this group).
 If you’ve ever had a traumatic event, chances are you probably will remember it.
 Some of my earliest memories were due to trauma.
 I can recall a memory at 18 months old.

 Chronic stress and the release of the same glucocorticoids can have the opposite effect.
 In this case it leads to brain changes.
 In fact, prolonged stress over even a few weeks can lead to shrinkage in neurons in the brain and spine (Liston and Gan, 2011).
 It is noted that the right amount of glucocorticoids is needed for brain growth, excess amounts that come from chronic stress is detrimental to our brain.